How to make your home cozy for winter. Do you ever ask this question?

 Here is another simple wreath that works throughout the cold months.

-Keeping Small Evergreens with Soft White Lights Adds a Warm House
+Keeping Small Evergreens with Soft White Lights For a Warm House

 Step 4: Leave Lit Small Evergreens to Add Ambiance